Nathan Ballentine: South Carolina House of Representatives

-On June 8, 2004, Ballentine defeated the 16-year incumbent, Rick Quinn, who served as the House Majority Leader.
+In the 2004 Republican primary, Ballentine defeated incumbent Rick Quinn, who had served as House Majority Leader.

 Ballentine was elected Vice Chairman of the Medical, Military, Public and Municipal Affairs committee during his freshman year (2005).
-He focussed on healthcare in his first two years.
-Following re-election (2007–2008) he worked on fiscal issues.
+During his first term, Ballentine supported legislation related to healthcare; in his second term, he addressed fiscal policy initiatives.

-During 2009 and 2010, Ballentine was the chief cosponsor, with then-Representative Nikki Haley, pushing for more accountability with On-The-Record Voting.
-That bill ultimately died in the Senate; but not before the House made a rule change and passed the bill with no dissenting votes.
+During 2009 and 2010, Ballentine co-sponsored a bill with then-Representative Nikki Haley to require on-the-record voting in the legislature.
+That bill ultimately died in the Senate; but not before the House made a rule change and passed the bill unanimously, though it did not pass in the Senate.
 In 2011 Ballentine became lead sponsor for the On-The-Record Voting Bill.

-In the 2010 session, Balllentine's Campaign Finance Disclosure Bill became law.
+In the 2010 session, a campaign finance disclosure bill sponsored by Ballentine was signed into law in 2010.
 The bill requires every elected official (from school board, to county office holders, etc.) to file their campaign disclosure report on-line.

-During his career in the South Carolina General Assembly, Ballentine has served on the Education and Public Works Committee, the House Ethics Committee, the Joint Transportation Review Screening Committee, and has been named a Friend of the Taxpayer and Taxpayer Hero every year he has served in Columbia.
+During his career in the South Carolina General Assembly, Ballentine has served on several legislative committees, including the House Ways and Means Committee (budget) and the House Ethics Committee.
+Ballentine has received various taxpayer advocacy recognitions during his tenure, as well as being recognized as Legislator of the Year, and winning the Green Tie Award from the Conservation Voters of South Carolina.

-Ballentine is the Chairman of the Regulations Subcommittee in the House Agriculture, Natural Resources and Environmental Affairs Committee.
+Ballentine is currently (2025) the Chairman of the Ways and Means Higher Education Budget Subcommittee.

-Ballentine does not keep his State House salary, donating it to community groups and organizations.
+For years Ballentine did not keep his State House salary, donating it instead to community groups and organizations.
+Recently, when the House voted for an $18,000 pay raise, Ballentine refused and declined the increase.
+Years ago, he had voted against an earlier pay raise as well.